 Pros

-• Strong relationship with audience and customers
+• Strong relationship with the audience and customers

 • Target audience across all age groups